Carey Lovelace

 Carey Lovelace is an American art journalist, playwright, curator, and producer based in New York.
+She is the founder of Visions2030.

 Early life and education

 Lovelace was born in Los Angeles and grew up in Whittier, California.
 She studied theatre at Interlochen Arts Academy.
-At California Institute of the Arts, she received a BFA, majoring in ethnomusicology, music composition, and writing; she studied composing with James Tenney, Harold Budd, and Leonard Stein.
+At California Institute of the Arts, she received a BFA, majoring in ethnomusicology, music composition, and writing.
+She studied composing with James Tenney, Harold Budd, and Leonard Stein.
 She toured Europe with the mixed media avant-garde group Simultaneous Arts and Company, which specialized in musical installations in art galleries and museums.
 In Paris for two years, she studied contemporary music at the Université Paris VIII (Saint-Denis Université), and attended the composition classes of Iannis Xenakis (Sorbonne) and Olivier Messiaen (Paris Conservatoire).

 Career

 Registered as a Broadcast Music, Inc. (BMI) composer, Lovelace has had works performed in Los Angeles, New York, Aspen, Paris, Copenhagen, Holland and over KUSC, ORTF, WBAI.
 She co-founded the Los Angeles Symposium of Women Composers and the Independent Composers Association.
 A 2010 Andrew and Marian Heiskell Visiting Critic at the American Academy of Rome, she was named Co–Commissioner of the US Pavilion at the 2013 Venice Biennale.